Understanding the Importance of Skills Mapping in Your Organization

 Anna has experienced firsthand how chronic stress, overworking, poor management, and other organizational issues can lead to extreme burnout.
 Knowing the impact that a toxic work environment can have on a person’s body, psyche, and general sense of well-being, she now works to direct others away from facing the same fate.

-As Workhuman’s Content Marketing Senior Specialist, Anna is a regular contributor to Workhuman iQ reports and aims to create resources that company leaders can reference to help improve their culture and empower their employees, creating healthier workplaces for everyone.
+As Workhuman’s Senior Content Specialist, Anna is a regular contributor to Workhuman iQ reports and aims to create resources that company leaders can reference to help improve their culture and empower their employees, creating healthier workplaces for everyone.

-In her free time, she’s a voracious reader and a seasoned home chef.
+In her free time, she’s an avid solo traveler, a voracious reader, and a seasoned home chef.
 You can learn more about Anna’s work on LinkedIn or through the Yoga Alliance.